-At the moment we offer the Bachelor of Music (Honours), Masters of Music in Piano Performance, and a Young Artist Programme designed for outstanding pre-tertiary applicants (see Young Artist Programme).
-In addition to the individual weekly lessons with their major study teacher, performance majors focus on collaborative piano studies, accompanying, and piano ensemble (study and performance of piano four hands and two piano works) - all areas which support and feature prominently in our performance-oriented curriculum.
-Pianists also enroll in Keyboard Literature modules which survey solo and chamber literature from the early 18th century to the present.
+In addition to the individual weekly lessons with their major study teacher, piano majors focus on collaborative piano studies, accompanying, and piano ensemble (study and performance of piano four hands and two piano works) - all areas which support and feature prominently in our performance-oriented curriculum.
+Pianists also take Keyboard Literature modules which survey solo and chamber literature from the early 18th century to the present.
 The Yong Siew Toh International Piano Institute was launched successfully in 2007 and regularly draws young piano talent from all regions of the globe.
 Many of these aspiring performers are now members of our community.
 The recent acquisition of Yamaha Stagea Electones means that YST pianists will now have unique opportunities to perform the symphonic repertoire in concert as well.

 When considered together with our generous scholarship awards and state-of-the-art practice and concert facilities (second to none in this part of the world), it is easy to understand why so many professionally-minded young pianists consider Yong Siew Toh Conservatory as the premiere choice for piano study.
 As a result and while studying with us, our pianists are often selected for study at prestigious festivals around the world, including the Verbier, Aspen, Engadin, Orford, Banff, Bowdoin, Brasov, Pan Pacific, Yellow Barn, Chethams, Kirishima, Mannes, Ecole Normale, Semaine, Gold Country and Fondation Bell’ Arte summer music programmes.